 Dandal Kura Radio International, funded by USAID, an organization under the US Department of State.
 It is aimed to the people in the Northern Nigeria and Chad region and is directed against the islamic Boko Haram network.

-Mashaalradio with their headquarters in Prague/Czechoslovakia is a branch of RFE/RL, a mouthpiece of the U.S. government.
+Mashaalradio with their headquarters in Prague/Czech Republic is a branch of RFE/RL, a mouthpiece of the U.S. government.
 Transmitting towards Pakistan in Urdu.

 RUSSIA [among others]